awslabs/aws-greengrass-labs-component-for-the-things-stack-lorawan/README.md

 1. Deploy Greengrass V2 to an x86-compatible Linux machine, virtual machine or EC2 instance.
 The default The Things Stack configuration settings will pull **amd64** images, hence the x86-compatibility requirement.
 2. Initialize the Greengrass core device to satisfy the [the requirements to run Docker containers using Docker Compose and Docker Hub](https://docs.aws.amazon.com/greengrass/v2/developerguide/run-docker-container.html).
 3. Install **cfssl** on the developer machine.
+4. Set the AWS region in **gdk-config.json**.

 The Quickstart script will:

 1. Install required Python packages.
 2. Create self-signed certificates for a given domain name or IP address.
 3. Create a minimal The Things Stack configuration for the given domain name or IP address.
-4. Upload the configuration to a configuration secret in Secrets Manager.
+4. Upload the secure configuration to a configuration secret in Secrets Manager.
+5. Use GDK to build the component.
-5. Create a new component version in Greengrass cloud services, with artifacts in an S3 bucket.
+6. Use GDK to publish a new component version to Greengrass cloud services and upload artifacts to an S3 bucket.
-6. Prompt you to add permissions for the configuration secret and artifacts bucket to the Greengrass core device role.
+7. Prompt you to add permissions for the configuration secret and artifacts bucket to the Greengrass core device role.
-7. Deploy the new component version to the Greengrass core (creating The Things Stack admin user in the process).
+8. Deploy the new component version to the Greengrass core (creating The Things Stack admin user in the process).
-8. Run Robot Framework integration tests to confirm The Things Stack is running under Greengrass.
+9. Run Robot Framework integration tests to confirm The Things Stack is running under Greengrass.

-The script accepts 6 arguments:
+The script accepts 4 arguments:

 1. Domain name or IP address (this can be an EC2 default domain name).
-2. AWS region.
-3. The password of The Things Stack admin user that will be created.
+2. The password of The Things Stack admin user that will be created.
-4. The email of The Things Stack admin user that will be created.
+3. The email of The Things Stack admin user that will be created.
-5. Component version.
-(Semantic **major.minor.patch**.)
-6. Greengrass Core device name.
+4. Greengrass Core device name.

 Example execution:

 ```
-bash quickstart.sh example.com ap-southeast-1 mypassword user@example.com 1.0.0 GGTheThingsStackLoRaWAN
+bash quickstart.sh example.com mypassword user@example.com GGTheThingsStackLoRaWAN
 ```
 ## Slowstart